6th Grade Reading Assignment

 Hello AP Students, Welcome to high school!
 I am so excited that you have taken the opportunity to familiarize yourself with AP Classes by taking AP Human Geography.
 In order to prepare for this year you will be completing a summer assignment and giving a presentation the second week of school.

-To complete this assignment you will need to become an “expert” on one specific country of your choice outside of North America.
+To complete this assignment, you will need to become an “expert” on one specific country of your choice outside of North America.
 You will also need to do an accompanying write-up to turn into me in addition to your slideshow presentation.
+Direct copy and paste from informational websites and or failure to cite sources will result in a removal from the class.
+Please do the work yourself AND cite your sources with links.

 - Culture (food, celebrations, artwork, etc.)